Thomas Marcelle: Failed U.S. District Court nominations

 Marcelle was recommended as a federal court nominee in 2018 by Congressmen John Faso and Lee Zeldin.
-On October 10, 2018, President Donald Trump announced his intent to nominate Marcelle to serve as a Judge of the United States District Court for the Northern District of New York.
-Marcelle was nominated to the seat vacated by Judge Gary L. Sharpe, who took senior status on January 1, 2016.
-On November 13, 2018, his nomination was sent to the U.S. Senate.
+In 2018, President Donald Trump nominated Marcelle to serve as a Judge of the United States District Court for the Northern District of New York to fill the seat vacated by Judge Gary L. Sharpe, who took senior status in 2016.
 On January 3, 2019, Marcelle's nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced that he had renominated Marcelle.
 Also on January 23, 2019, the American Bar Association unanimously rated Marcelle "well qualified"--its highest rating--for the judgeship.
 On August 29, 2019, the Albany Times Union reported that Marcelle had withdrawn his name from consideration "after his nomination was blocked by U.S. Sen. Kirsten Gillibrand over his opposition to abortion".
 The White House officially withdrew his nomination on September 19, 2019.

 Personal life

-Marcelle is a native of South Bethlehem, New York.
-His late father, Alfonso "Doc" Marcelle, headed Callanan Industries, a local highway construction firm.

 Marcelle and his wife, Elena, have three children and reside in Slingerlands, New York.